MassDotMoney/nested-ledger-plugin/README.md

 The emulating page should display a Nested NFT transfer transaction.

 More information on the [speculos doc page](https://speculos.ledger.com/).

-*Note: You must have previously killed other running speculos terminals.*

-## Testing by sideloading:

-It is also possible to sideload the plugin into a Nano S by using [ledgerblue](https://github.com/LedgerHQ/blue-loader-python/).

-This must be done on Debian (version 10 "Buster" or later) and Ubuntu (version 18.04 or later).

-`pip3 install ledgerblue`

-Clone the apropriate repositories.

-Set the path for `BOLOS_SDK` to `<path>/nanos-secure-sdk`.

-Plug and unlock the device and enter in the terminal:

-`cd <path>/app-ethereum`

-`make load BYPASS_SIGNATURES=1 BOLOS_SDK=$NANOS_SDK CHAIN=ethereum` to load the ethereum app to the device.

-Follow the steps displayed on the ledger.

-Once installed you should be able to open the ethereum app and land on the "Application is ready" screen.

-`cd ../nested-ledger-plugin/`

-`make load BOLOS_SDK=$NANOS_SDK` to load the plugin.

-Send APDU's to the ledger with this alias:

-`ledger='cat <path>/plugin_dev/nested-ledger-plugin/tests/apdu/"$1" | sudo -E python3 -m ledgerblue.runScript --targetId 0x310004 --apdu'`

-Open the plugin.

-`ledger transferFrom` to send the APDU's contained in the file to the ledger.

 # Plugin modifications: